alekskimeu/alekskimeu/README.md

 <br>

-> We lead our lives like water flowing down a hill going more or less in one direction
+> We lead our lives like water flowing down a hill going more or less in one <br>
-> until we splash into something that forces us to find a new course.
-Water never waits.
+> direction until we splash into something that forces us to find a new course. <br>
-> It changes shapes and flows around things, and finds the secret paths no one else
+> Water never waits.
+It changes shapes and flows around things, and finds the secret <br>
-> has thought about. 🚀 <br>
+> paths no one else has thought about. 🚀 <br>
 > ~ *Arthur Golden*
 >
-> Whatever you do, don’t let inertia and complacency keep
+> Whatever you do, don’t let inertia and complacency keep you from pushing yourself <br>
-> you from pushing yourself a little bit every day. 🚀
+> a little bit every day. 🚀
 </td>
 </tr>
 </table>